aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 Some fields are expected to be displayed in the OAuth consent UI and are designated accordingly.

-`name`
+`intermediary_name`

 REQUIRED.
-A human-readable name of the end user application or intermediary.
+A human-readable name of intermediary party.
 Authorization servers MUST display this field to the end user on the OAuth consent screen.

 `description`

-REQUIRED.
-A human-readable description of the end user application or intermediary.
+OPTIONAL.
+A human-readable description of the intermediary.
 This is not intended to be displayed in the OAuth consent screen.

-`uri`
+`intermediaty_uri`

-A URL string of a web page providing information about the end user application or intermediary.
+A URL string of a web page providing information about the intermediary.
 If present, the authorization server SHOULD display this URL to the end user in a clickable fashion.
 It is RECOMMENDED that clients always send this field.
 The value of this field MUST point to a valid web page.

 `logo_uri`

-A URL string that references a logo for this end user application or intermediary.
+A URL string that references a logo for this intermediary.
 If present, the authorization server SHOULD display this image to the end user in the OAuth consent screen.
 The value of this field MUST be a valid image file.

 `contacts`

-Array of strings representing ways to contact people responsible for this end user application or intermediary, typically email addresses or phone numbers.
+Array of strings representing ways to contact people responsible for this intermediary, typically email addresses or phone numbers.
 The authorization server MAY display these to the end user in the OAuth consent screen.
 See Section 6 of {{RFC7591}} for information on Privacy Considerations.

 Client Registration Endpoint